jfparmentier/horizontalTrackSimulation/README.md

 - a tighter SVG viewport on portrait phones, preserving the physical coordinate system while enlarging the useful scene;
 - a dedicated four-button suspended-mass selector on narrow and short-landscape screens;
 - direct tap or click selection in addition to drag and drop and keyboard selection;
-- readouts placed before the commands on portrait phones;
+- the mass selector, playback-speed setting, and measurement panel placed in a clear vertical sequence on portrait phones;
-- a two-column composition on short landscape screens, with the apparatus on the left and controls on the right;
+- a two-column composition on short landscape screens, with the apparatus on the left and the mass, speed, and measurement panels on the right;
 - a card-based measurement presentation below `560 px`, without horizontal table scrolling;
 - safe-area-aware spacing, dynamic viewport units, and `44 × 44 px` or larger primary targets;
 - automatic SVG recropping after viewport resizing, page restoration, Visual Viewport changes, or orientation changes;
 - a compact two-column layout for very short landscape screens down to `568 × 320 px`;
-- focus transfer between the landing page and the simulation controls after mode changes.
+- focus transfer between the landing page and the interactive character after mode changes.

-The desktop interface is intentionally unchanged: its full SVG mass rack, overlaid controls, and historical `1200 × 620` SVG viewBox remain active on wide screens.
+On desktop, the full SVG mass rack and historical `1200 × 620` SVG viewBox remain active.
+The measurement panel is overlaid in the lower-left corner, the playback-speed setting sits below the home button, and the character is the primary simulation control.

 ## Languages and Number Formatting